Owner-Financed Homes: What You Need to Know

 Traditional mortgage financing may work better for your individual situation.

 • VA loans.
-Loans guaranteed by the Department of Veteran Affairs are geared toward military members, veterans, and eligible spouses.
-The favorable terms include a low or no down payment, lower closing costs, low interest rate, and the ability to use the VA for a home loan multiple times.
+Loans guaranteed by the Department of Veteran Affairs are geared toward eligible military members, veterans, National Guard and Reserve members and spouses.
+The favorable terms include a low down payment (or no down payment), lower closing costs, low interest rate, and the ability to use the VA for a home loan multiple times.

 • Conventional loans.
 A conventional loan simply means the financing is not insured by the federal government as it is with FHA, VA, or USDA loans.
 Fannie Mae and Freddie Mac provide the backing for conforming loans: those that have maximum loan amounts that are set by the government.